-Precautions for safe handling Safe handling DO NOT allow clothing wet with material to stay in contact with skin WARNING: Contact with water generates heat.
-Avoid all personal contact, including inhalation.
+Precautions for safe handling Safe handling DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
 WARNING: To avoid violent reaction, ALWAYS add material to water and NEVER water to material.
 Avoid smoking, naked lights or ignition sources.
 Avoid contact with incompatible materials.
 When handling, DO NOT eat, drink or smoke.
 Keep containers securely sealed when not in use.
 Containers, even those that have been emptied, may contain explosive vapours.
 Do NOT cut, drill, grind, weld or perform similar operations on or near containers.
 Other information Store in approved flammable liquid storage area.
 No smoking, naked lights/ignition sources.
 Keep containers securely sealed.
 Store away from incompatible materials in a cool, dry, well-ventilated area.
 Protect containers against physical damage and check regularly for leaks.
 Storage areas should be clearly identified, well illuminated, clear of obstruction and accessible only to trained and authorised personnel - adequate security must be provided so that unauthorised personnel do not have access.
 Store in grounded, properly designed and approved vessels and away from incompatible materials Store according to applicable regulations for flammable materials for storage tanks, containers, piping, buildings, rooms, cabinets, allowable quantities and minimum storage distances.
 Use non-sparking ventilation systems, approved explosion proof equipment and intrinsically safe electrical systems.
+Pure formic acid slowly decomposes releasing toxic carbon monoxide and may pressurise containers.
+Water in less concentrated acid improves stability.
+Extreme care needed in opening containers of unknown age WARNING: Decomposition may occur after prolonged storage.
+Rotate all stock to prevent ageing.
+Use on FIFO (First In-First Out) basis